argonautproject/scheduling/pages/_includes/appt-output-intro.md

     appt-output-intro.md file

-    This is the introduction markdown file that gets inserted into the sd.html template.

-    This profile sets minimum expectations for blah blah blah
+This profile sets minimum expectations for the Appointment resource to record, search and fetch basic information about an individual appointment.
+It identifies which core elements, extensions, vocabularies and value sets SHALL be present in the resource when using this profile.

+This profile is defined for:

+- Use in the Bundle resource as a result of the $find, $hold, and $ book operations.
+- Patient searching for their appointments.
+- Provider searching for their appointments.

 ##### Mandatory Data Elements and Terminology

-    The following data-elements are mandatory (i.e data MUST be present). blah blah blah
+The following data-elements are mandatory (i.e data MUST be present).

-    **must have:**
+**Each Appointment must have:**

-    1. blah
-    1. blah
-    1. blah
+1. a status (e.g., 'proposed')
+1. a start and end time
+1. a list of participants and their individual statuses (e.g., the patient will be there)
+1. the times that were requested for this appointment

 **Additional Profile specific implementation guidance:**

 #### Examples